Banner-19/Car-Price-Vision-Forecasting-the-Drive-Ahead/README.md

-# Car-Price-Prediction
+# Car Price Vision: Forecasting the Drive Ahead
-This is regression mini project developed with frontend
+This project can help you in predicting car prices smoothly and accurately.